 Some examples of aspects to touch on include the number of years the nonprofit has been in business, awards received, number of people served, and the skills and successes of your staff.
 Sometimes significant media coverage is helpful to mention, too.
 Detailing the growth your organization has achieved over its history will also contribute to a strong grant proposal.

 The most important success to discuss are statistics: qualitative, hard data that show your organization’s strengths.
 If you have statistics that show the positive impact your organization has made, be sure to include this prominently.
 You will need to look back over your organization’s metrics and list the standout data that shows how your work has made the world a better place for those you serve.
+Show you run a strong organization, and you’ll have a strong grant proposal.

 Be sure to learn about the additional elements that make a strong grant proposal.